Our 2019 grants

-It’s been another great year for the Royal London Foundation, thanks to the continued support of our members.
+Last year was another great one for the Royal London Foundation, thanks to the continued support of our members.

 Because of your nominations, we were able to give £338,000 in grants to 66 local, not-for profit organisations across the UK in 2019.
 Our grants are unrestricted so that we can support the core work of these community groups.
 This means the funding can be used for core costs that support an organisation’s overall activities (such as the running of a group), rather than for specific projects or programmes.

-We’re also delighted to announce that the organisations receiving our 2019 continuation grants have been selected*.
+We’re also delighted to announce the organisations who received our 2019 continuation grants.
 These £10,000 grants are offered to 10 of the not-for-profit organisations nominated by members a year after they received their first grant to help them continue their good work.
 They’re chosen by UK Community Foundations (UKCF), the national network for community foundations that helps us manage the Royal London Foundation.

 Read on to find out more about the organisations and the work they do for their communities.